Mdlglobal-atlassian-net/cpp-docs.cs-cz/docs/mfc/reference/cmfcribbonlinkctrl-class.md

 ### <a name="parameters"></a>Parametry

 *lpszLink*<br/>
-[in] Určuje text, hypertextový odkaz.
+pro Určuje text hypertextového odkazu.

 ## <a name="see-also"></a>Viz také: